Abigail0411/HR-DATA-ANALYSIS/README.md

   	|Attrition|equals|Yes|1|
   	Else 0

-## Data Visualization analysis, Inferences, strategic recommendations and conclusion
+## Data Visualization analysis, Inferences, Strategic Recommendations and Conclusion
-## Attrition by Education Field
+## 1. Attrition by Education Field
 ### i.
 Inferences
 -	Life Sciences and Medical field: High attrition might be due to strees andburnout which might indicate a need for worklife balance.
 -	Marketing: Marketing often experience moderate attrition rate due to frequent shifts in company focus, client demands and competitive pressure.
 The attrition by marketing field might be due to high competition.